sandra-calvo/smarthomes-SimulatedData/README.md

 **Node-RED** is a visual tool for wiring the internet of things - connecting hardware devices, APIs and online services in a new and interesting way.
 Node-RED provides a browser-based flow editor that makes it easy to wire together flows using the wide range nodes in the palette.
 Flows can be then deployed to the runtime in a single click.

-In a browser navigate to https://bluemix.net
+In a browser navigate to https://cloud.ibm.com/
-Select '_LOG IN_' then enter your login information and press 'SIGN IN'.
-You should see your dashboard.
+Select '_LOG IN_' with your IBM id (your email).
+After login you should see your IBM Cloud dashboard.
 Select the '_CATALOG_' view.
 ![](/images/App1.png?raw=true)
 Locate the Internet of things Platform starter service, under Starter Kit, and click on it.
 This starter kit contains a Cloudant dabatase, SDK for Node.js and the IoT platform.